 Conclusion

-As with most civil rights, its only as strong as the people defending it.
-If you are interested in helping, there are some easy things you can do.
-For example, media sources, like newspapers can’t afford to exist any more.
-So an often used idea is to take pressure of the media, by buying subscriptions.
+As with most civil rights, the freedom of the press is only as strong as the people defending it.
+If you are interested in helping, there are some easy things every citizen can do.
+For example, in the days of free social media platforms respectable media sources, like newspapers cannot exist any more.
+So an often used idea is to take pressure off the media by buying subscriptions.